Quantum Noise in Amplifiers and Hawking/Dumb-Hole Radiation as Amplifier Noise: Continuum

-I could have taken $x$ to be a continuous variable with the field propagating from $\-infty$ to $+\infty$ and the oscillator located at $x=0$, but in that case all of the antisymmetric modes for the $\phi$ and $\psi$ fields would not have interacted at all with the oscillator.
-I take the oscillator at $\lambda$ and take the limit as $\lambda$ goes to zero to ensure that I am properly treating the interaction.
-The $\delta$ at $x=0$ is not well defined on the half line $x\geq 0$.
+I could have taken $x$ to be a continuous variable with the field propagating from $-\infty$ to $+\infty$ and the oscillator located at $x=0$, but in that case all of the antisymmetric modes for the $\phi$ and $\psi$ fields would not have interacted at all with the oscillator.
+In order to make sure that I have the right boundary conditions at $x=0$, I take the oscillator to be located at a small distance away from 0, namely $\lambda$, and take the limit as $\lambda$ goes to zero.
+The $\delta(x)$ is not well defined on the half line $x\geq 0$.

 The $\psi$ field has negative definite energy, which is the source for the energy amplification which accompanies the amplifier.
-(Note that while this particular model amplifies energy that is not necessary for an amplifier, as we will see below)
+(Note that while this particular amplifier model amplifies the energy of the input, as well as its amplitude, that is not necessary for an amplifier, as we will see below.)